cainmagi/MDNC/docs/apis/data/sequence/MTSequence.md

 )
 ```

 This class is a scheduler based on multi-threading.
-It is designed as an alternative [`keras.utils.Sequence`][keras-sequence].
-The multi-threading codes are built on top of the [`threading`][pydoc-threading] module.
+It is designed as an alternative [`:fontawesome-solid-external-link-alt: keras.utils.Sequence`][keras-sequence].
+The multi-threading codes are built on top of the [`:fontawesome-solid-external-link-alt: threading`][pydoc-threading] module.
 It supports different workers and allows users to read datasets asynchronously and shuffle dataset randomly.

 This class could be loaded without pyTorch.